giongto35/cloud-game/README.md

 ---

-CloudRetro, Open source Cloud Gaming Service building on [WebRTC](https://github.com/pion) using browser as the main platform.
+CloudRetro, Open source Web-based Cloud Gaming Service building on [WebRTC](https://github.com/pion) and [LibRetro](https://retroarch.com/).

 This project aims to bring the most modern and convenient gaming experience to user.
 You can play any retro games on your browser directly, which is fully compatible on multi-platform like Desktop, Android, IOS.
 This flexibility also enables online gaming experience to retro games.